math218-fall2022/website/content/policies.md

 #### Final Project

 The purpose of the project is to apply what you’ve learned throughout the semester to analyze an interesting data-based research question.
-The project will be completed in teams, and each team will present their results during the final exam period, Saturday, December 14, 7p - 10p. *You must complete the final project and present your work in class to pass the course.*
+The project will be completed in teams, and each team will present their results during the lecture on Wednesday, July 21. *You must complete the final project and present your work in class to pass the course.*
 <br>
 <br>